 City Circus Athens

-Our trip began at Ioannis’ lovely Airbnb apartment in Athens.
-At $125 US per night for a charming 3 bedroom apartment that comfortably slept our group of 5, this was a better deal compared to booking three hotel rooms.
-The apartment features an art deco interior but with modern amenities like a large stainless steel refrigerator and a top end stove.
-If you visit Athens during low season (November through March), prices will be even cheaper.
+Our trip began in a charming 3 bedroom apartment in central Athens.
+For $125 US per night for an apartment that comfortably slept our group of 5, this was a much better deal compared to booking three hotel rooms.
+The apartment featured a throwback art deco interior with modern amenities like a large stainless steel refrigerator and a top end stove.

 Psyri is currently the coolest area to drink and dine in Athens in our opinion.
 While it may lack in terrace views of the Acropolis compared to restaurants in Plaka and Monasteraki, it makes up for with authentic live rembetika music and delicious well-priced food in the tavernas.